6ogo/multi-model-training-python/README.md

 pip install -r requirements.txt
 ```

-Required Libraries:
+Required Libraries
-Streamlit: The library for the app's interface.
+-Streamlit: The library for the app's interface.
-Pandas, Numpy: For data manipulation and numerical operations.
+-Pandas, Numpy: For data manipulation and numerical operations.
-Matplotlib, Seaborn: For plotting and visualization.
+-Matplotlib, Seaborn: For plotting and visualization.
-Scikit-learn: For preprocessing, model selection, training, and evaluation.
+-Scikit-learn: For preprocessing, model selection, training, and evaluation.
-TensorFlow: For building and training the neural network.
+-TensorFlow: For building and training the neural network.
-XGBoost, CatBoost, LightGBM: For tree-based model implementations.
+-XGBoost, CatBoost, LightGBM: For tree-based model implementations.

 ### Step 3: Run the app